ychiguer/CommunRoom/README.md

 My try on a dApp of a Commun Room for payable chat with Ethereum

 # The idea
-This is a smart contract for a chat room where you can obtain only one connection a accredit it with a certain value of "wei".
+These are smart contracts for a chat room where you can obtain only one connection and accredit it with a certain value of "wei".
-A message has a cost to sent, the connection can be transfered to other addresses.
+A message has a cost to be sent, the connection can be transfered to other addresses.
 ### Basically it is a log where you have your name.
 Maybe one day next to someome famous!

 # The communication front-end